 To the right of the previous photo is this hole through the rocks.

 After leaving the Black Rocks we moved across to the northern side of the Bay and cruised up the Purerua Penninsula.
 The native Pohutukawa trees clinging to the rock cliffs are our Christmas tree, they are covered in brilliant red flowers during December.

 This is the end of the Purerua Penninsula, behind us is the Ninepin Island.

-Out to the northern most point of the Bay of Islands, on the edge of the Pacific Ocean, and some of the most famous big game fishing grounds in the world.
-Ninepin Island, rising like sail from the ocean.
+Out to the northernmost point of the Bay of Islands, on the edge of the Pacific Ocean, and some of the most famous big game fishing grounds in the world.
+Ninepin Island, rising like a sail from the ocean.

 At Otehei Bay, on Urupukapuka Island, there is a camping ground and cabins for anyone to stay, along with the Zane Grey Cafe.
 Otehei Bay was the place that Zane Grey (famous American author) stayed when he came for the big game fishing.

 Time out here to stretch your legs or go for a ride in the Nautilus.

 The remaining part of the day is spent going out to Cape Brett and enjoying the amazing Hole in the Rock through Motukokako Island.

 A companion cruise boat - this one is the Dolphin Discoveries cruise coming out of the Cathedral Cave.
 The cruise boats travel right through the hole which pierces the island.

 Normally this is the furthermost point in the Cream Trip cruise before heading back to Paihia, but on this occasion, another cruise boat reported seals on the cliffs further around Cape Brett.